 SARG | Integrates information on ARGs, subtypes, and reference sequences from ARDB and CARD. |

 At CD Genomics, we are acutely aware of the urgent need for effective methodologies to detect antibiotic-resistant bacteria.
-Our suite of solutions is meticulously designed to support large-scale surveillance, elucidate mechanisms of drug resistance, and aid in controlling the dissemination of antibiotic-resistant strains.
+Our solutions are designed to support environmental and microbial research by characterizing resistance gene profiles and their distribution.
 Leveraging cutting-edge technologies including Sanger sequencing, NGS, and long-read sequencing, we provide comprehensive services tailored to address diverse research demands.

 Some of the antibiotic resistance genes that we can target are listed in the table, but this is not all of our capabilities.
 We can develop a solution for you that exactly meets your needs.